thiem-dev/cyberSecPlayGround/playground/CyberGames2023/beginnersRoom/writeups.md

 `SIVIVBG[R{v3ry_d1ff1cult_passw0rd}` - notice how there's extra characters that aren't usually in the flag, remove them and you get..  `SIVBGR{v3ry_d1ff1cult_passw0rd}`

+- the right side has all the hexes for the flag_check array that we need to run `x80 - x` through to get the final characters
 ![alt text](mathReversal.png)